Algorithmology

 True

-Thought this site, the source code that appears in an top-most region of a page is available for use in later sections of the same page.
+Throughout this site, the source code that appears in the top-most region of a page is available for use in later sections of the same page.
 For instance, the following code defines a new timetrials function that can be used to time the duplicates function in a doubling experiment.
 Wow, check it out!
 The output from running the following function will produce a data table that reveals that the likely worst-case time complexity of duplicates is \(O(n^2)\).
 Are you wondering how the data shows that duplicate is \(O(n^2)\)?
 Well, you can use the data in the table to compute 0.23 / 0.05 = 4.6, which suggests that as the input size doubles, the time more than quadruples.
 To learn more about this topic, you can use the technical content in the course to learn how to analyze the time complexity of algorithms — so check out the schedule and the slides for more details!

-from typing import Callable
+from typing import Callable, List

 import time

-def timetrials(function: Callable, n: int, trials: int = 10) -> List[float]:
+def timetrials(function: Callable, n: int, trials: int = 10) -> float:

 """Time a function with an input of size n for trials number of times."""